Hamburger

 United States

-Unions currently represent approximately 6 percent of the private workforce (with high concentrations in construction, manufacturing, transportation and healthcare) but almost 33 percent of the public workforce (with high concentrations in education, law enforcement, and other public services).
+Unions currently represent approximately 10 percent of the American workforce.
 Employees’ rights to organize and engage in “concerted activity” regarding their terms and conditions of employment are protected under the National Labor Relations Act (NLRA), whether or not they belong to a union or work in a unionized workplace.

 Venezuela